Greater Cincinnati Regional High School Ethics Bowl

 Ethics Bowl is a debate style competition, but is very different from debate.
 Its founder, Bob Ladenson, views it as scoring a conversation and teaching people how to engage in dialog.
 The predictor of who wins a round is often based on which team receives the highest score for considering thoughtfully viewpoints from people that may disagree with their team’s position.

-The Cincinnati Ethics Center and University of Cincinnati will host the inaugural Greater Cincinnati Regional High School Ethics Bowl on Saturday, January 21, 2023.
-The event will take place in the Carl H. Lindner College of Business building in the heart of UC’s campus.
+The Cincinnati Ethics Center and University of Cincinnati will host the 2nd annual Greater Cincinnati Regional High School Ethics Bowl on Saturday, January 20, 2024.
+The event is slated to take place in the Carl H. Lindner College of Business building in the heart of UC’s campus.
 All area high school’s are encouraged to participate.
 An ethics bowl is a competitive yet collaborative event in which students discuss timely real-life ethical issues.
 In each round of competition, teams take turns analyzing ethical cases and responding to questions and comments from another team and a panel of judges.
 An ethics bowl differs from a debate competition in that students are not assigned opposing views; rather, they defend whichever position they think is correct, provide each other with constructive criticism, and win by demonstrating that they have thought rigorously and systematically about the cases and engaged respectfully and supportively with all participants.

 The Greater Cincinnati Regional High School Ethics Bowl cannot be held without a strong showing of volunteer support.
 Volunteers can come from many walks of life: community members, local current or retired professionals or , alumni, faculty, staff, graduate, and undergraduate students from UC.
 In addition to general volunteers that can help with event logistics, three key roles that must be filled for each match are: Judges, Moderators, and Room Staffer.